P-206/TicTacToeP206/docs/DesignReport.md

 The assingment features a few extra points teams can get aside from using markdown for our work documentation.
 We sought-after few of those including using automated continuous integration server, the Teacher recommended using Travis and so we did.
 Travis automates triggering a build and test upon each integration and makes detection of a potential integration bug easier.

+## Team Culture
+P-206 consist of 6 developers.
+The team uses SCRUM method to develop the project.
+We give each member a specific role, f.ex. product owner, scrum master and developers.